Zebra Danio Stats

 People who has ever kept zebra danios, will often swear that these fish have a touch of ADHD.
 They are constantly zooming around their aquarium, and because of this, should be provided with the largest aquarium possible – or at least the largest one that you can fit into your budget.

-If you are looking for a hang on back filter, one of the best filters on the market is the Aquaclear Power filter.
-This filter combines excellent filtration with a durable design, that will keep your tank sparkling clear for years to come.
-You can read the Aquarium Tidings Aquaclear Filter Review here, or click here to read Aquaclear Power Filter reviews at Amazon.com.
+I would strongly recommend choosing an Aquaclear Power Filter for a zebra danio tank.
+This filter combines excellent filtration with a durable design, and it will keep your tank sparkling clear for years to come.
+You can also read the Aquarium Tidings Aquaclear Filter Review here.

-Zebra danios are not what you would call fussy eaters, and will eat nearly anything that you offer them.
+Zebra danios are not what you would call fussy eaters and will eat nearly anything that you offer them.
 In the wild they tend to mainly feed on small crustaceans, insects, worms and algae.
-This diet should be reproduced as closely as possible in the home aquarium, and this can be accomplished through feeding them a high quality flake food, and occasional feedings of live or frozen foods.
-I personally use New Life Spectrum Small Fish, and my fish love it.
+This diet should be reproduced as closely as possible in the home aquarium, and this can be accomplished through feeding them a high-quality flake food, and occasional feedings of live or frozen foods.
+I personally use Hikari Micro Wafers, and my fish love it.

 The zebra danio has a reputation as one of the easiest fish to breed in the hobby, and they can be a great way for a beginner to experience breeding fish for the first time.

 Like many other fish, zebra danios first must be conditioned to trigger their mating behavior.
 The first step in breeding them should always be to separate the sexes into their own tanks.
 The females can be identified by their plump bodies and rounded bellies, while the males tend to have more streamlined and narrow bodies.

 After the sexes have been placed in separate tanks, they should be fed live food for at least a week.
 If live food isn’t available, a high quality frozen food can be substituted.
 Over the course of a week, the female will begin to plump up visibly, as they begin to swell with eggs.